Things to Know Before Moving to Washington DC

 You Could Have Plenty of Activities in Many Great Neighborhoods Across Town

 All work and no play makes Jack a dull boy.
 So what are the things to do in Washington DC?
 Pretty much anything!
 With a population of over half a million people, the town has something to offer to everyone.
-It is one of those cities where the possibilities are endless.
+It is one of those cities where the possibilities are endless and no matter if you are relocating during the holidays or any other time of the year, there will always be something fun to do.

 Do You Like to Walk?
 Because You May Have To

 This is one of the most walkable communities in the nation.
 This means that you can get pretty much anywhere on foot or biking if you live here.
 On top of that, pretty much every household here is located within a 10-minute walk from a park.
-This town is a dream come true for all those who enjoy outdoor activities.
+This town is a dream come true for all those who enjoy outdoor activities and think about relocating to the suburbs.

 If, however, you find yourself having to use the public transportation system, like metro, you likely won’t be too impressed on the way.
 The traffic here is pretty congested and bus lines take forever to take you to your destination, the metro is a bit better though.
 Depending on which area you pick as the best neighborhood in Washington DC for yourself to live in, you will likely spend a lot of time in commutes.
 At the price of over $100 for the monthly pass, we believe it is simply not worth it.
 In other words, we suggest you take up biking even before you move here.